jonnonz1/nz-statute-book/acts/public/2006/weathertight-homes-resolution-services-act-2006.md

 (6) Under section 30, for the purposes of representative claims in respect of a multi-unit complex, this Act applies, unless the context otherwise requires, as if—
   (a) every reference in it to a dwellinghouse included a reference to the multi-unit complex or stand-alone complex concerned; and
   (b) every reference in it to the owner of a dwellinghouse included a reference to the representative of the owners of the dwellinghouses in the multi-unit complex or stand-alone complex concerned; and
-  (c) every reference in it to a party or parties included a reference to the representative of the owners of the dwellinghouses in the multi-unit complex or standalone complex concerned.
+  (c) every reference in it to a party or parties included a reference to the representative of the owners of the dwellinghouses in the multi-unit complex or stand-alone complex concerned.
 (7) Section 24 ensures that, except for the voting relief in sections 22 and 23, nothing in the Act limits any obligations of a body corporate or the obligations of any person under the rules or constitution of a body corporate or under any lease.
 (8) Under section 25, nothing in the voting relief provisions in sections 22 and 23 is to be taken into account when determining whether or not unit title rules are valid.
 (9) Under section 56, the chief executive has power to terminate claims not pursued.